Index

 While I was living in London, I spent three years fighting against the traffic to drive into Back Hill, Clerkenwell and then down to the Elephant & Castle, to attend night classes in Bookbinding at the London College of Printing.
 For me bookbinding was (and still is) a welcome antidote to the time I spend in front of a computer monitor.

 Not far from Clerkenwell is the St Bride Printing Library, the definitive source for information on the printing arts and trades through five centuries.
-Established more than a hundred years ago, the Printing Library originally served Fleet Street printers and apprentices.
+Established 120 years ago, the Printing Library originally served Fleet Street printers and apprentices.
 (As an aside, the public houses of the area originally served the same clientele.
-The Printer's Devil is one excellent local pub that springs to mind, but if you know the area, you will probably have your own favourite.)
+The Printer's Devil is an excellent local pub that springs to mind, but if you know the area, you will probably have your own favourite.)

-The Friends of St Bride are attempting to raise awareness of the Printing Library's unique role in an effort to ensure the Library's survival and future growth.
+The Friends of St Bride are raising awareness of the Printing Library's unique role to ensure the Library's survival and future growth.
 Contact the Friends of St Bride for information on membership or go direct to the St Bride Printing Library website and join up as a member.
-You will be supporting a key resource for printers and bookbinders everywhere.
-You can also receive your own copy of an email newsletter on (mainly European) book-related events.
+If you have any questions, you can contact the Friends of St Bride via email.

 You can also support a New Zealand based printing museum -- the Bedplate Press Printing Museum run by Bill Nairn.
-The museum has a priceless collection of more than 90 working machines, including the 1852 Albion handpress on which the first edition of Wellington's The Evening Post was printed in 1865.
+The museum has a collection of more than 90 working machines, including the 1852 Albion handpress on which the first edition of Wellington's The Evening Post was printed in 1865.
 The press has also recently recommissioned a Monotype Supercaster dating from 1950 -- only one of two in New Zealand that are still operational.
-Unfortunately there is no matching online resource, but you can contact Bill by email and arrange to visit the museum at Silverstream in Upper Hutt.
+You can contact Bill by email and arrange to visit the museum at Silverstream in Upper Hutt, or visit the museum online.

 This page provides an introduction to a number of online bookbinding resources.
 Some of these I have compiled myself, and some are links to other websites.
 I also receive notification from time to time of up-and-coming events in the bookbinding community.